Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 Backstory

-Last summer we had a huge drain fly problem — I swear our house is clean but it’s like the freaking apocalypse with all the crazy weather we have been getting at home lately.
+Last summer, we had a huge drain fly problem — I swear our house is clean, but it’s like the apocalypse with all the crazy weather we have been getting at home lately.

-I thought maybe the solution I used last year to get rid of the drain flies would work for the fruit flies
+I thought the solution I used last year to eliminate the drain flies would work for the fruit flies.

 It worked!
-It is a simple natural insect repellent too so that makes it even better!
+It is also a simple natural insect repellent, making it even better!

 1. Apple cider vinegar (balsamic vinegar should work)